kangning-huang/URBANMOD-ZIPF/README.md

 ## Urban land covers in 2015

 The urban land covers in 2015 are based on the Global Human Settlement Layer - Settlement Model (GHSL-SMOD; Florczyk et al 2019).
 Grid cells labeled as "urban center (30)" or "dense urban cluster (23)" are considered urban lands.
 Both of these two types of grid cells have \>50% impervious surface and \>1,500 people/km\^2 population density.
-This reporsitory only incluees setups for China, India, and United States.
+This repository only includes setups for China, India, and United States.

 Run script "functions/urban_land_setup.R" in R to crop urban land covers in 2015 for all countries.
 The cropped rasters are stored in "results/{country_ISO3_code}/urban_2015.tif".